-No. Group % of the cost of measure Measure Objectives Amount (EUR) GIS - General module (with entry/update of system data) Knowing one's own system (pipelines, structures, connections, materials, age, profiles, etc.) 2,870,000 GIS - Link to the business IT system (with development of the customer database) Knowing the water supply service users, their exact positioning on a GIS map which also needs to have an updated overview of all the user structures built (address centroids) 1,940,000 GIS - Register of failures (with entry of data for the last 5 years) For the planned optimum rehabilitation (replacement of mains) it is necessary to have at one's disposal records of the place (pipeline, service connection pipes, structures) and description of failure 2,390,000 Sustam data GIS - Link between the technical and SCADA IT systems Enable overview and analysis of data from the SCADA system on a joint platform 250,000 1 System data improvement measures 2.1% GIS - Control of losses Implement on the joint platform a module that automatically analyzes the flows, night flows, pressures in individual DMAs and raises alarms in case of deviations from the expected values 980,000 SCADA (with enabled links to all the structures and data storage) Upgrade the existing systems, enable multi-year analysis and raising alarms, and establish the SCADA system where there is still none 20,700,000 Recording and digitizing field data (procurement of software and equipment, education) Make it possible for the field staff to store data directly on their mobile phones, with software support to systematize and analyze the stored data and prepare appropriate reports, as well as make it possible to monitor the completed works.
+No. Group % of the cost of measure Measure Objectives Amount (EUR) GIS - General module (with entry/update of system data) Knowing one's own system (pipelines, structures, connections, materials, age, profiles, etc.) 2,870,000 GIS - Link to the business IT system (with development of the customer database) Knowing the water supply service users, their exact positioning on a GIS map which also needs to have an updated overview of all the user structures built (address centroids) 1,940,000 GIS - Register of failures (with entry of data for the last 5 years) For the planned optimum rehabilitation (replacement of mains) it is necessary to have at one's disposal records of the place (pipeline, service connection pipes, structures) and description of failure 2,390,000 Custom data GIS - Link between the technical and SCADA IT systems Enable overview and analysis of data from the SCADA system on a joint platform 250,000 I System data I improvement measures 1.9% GIS - Control of losses Implement on the joint platform a module that automatically analyzes the flows, night flows, pressures in individual DMAs and raises alarms in case of deviations from the expected values 980,000 SCADA (with enabled links to all the structures and data storage) Upgrade the existing systems, enable multi-year analysis and raising alarms, and establish the SCADA system where there is still none 20,700,000 Recording and digitizing field data (procurement of software and equipment, education) Make it possible for the field staff to store data directly on their mobile phones, with software support to systematize and analyze the stored data and prepare appropriate reports, as well as make it possible to monitor the completed works.
 This also includes a link with individual GIS modules.
-2,920,000 Total price of system data improveme nt measures 32,050,000 Development/revision of the conceptual solution with the calibrated mathematical model Revise solutions with regard to the updated states based on Measure I, according to standardized Terms of Reference, and prepare them if they haven't been prepared 10,610,000 II Water supply system optimization measures 4.2% Extension of storage tanks, pumping stations, mains, and other structures to achieve pressure and energy optimization of water supply systems Significantly modify the water supply system layout (adding storage tanks and pumping stations) in the systems where pressure conditions can be changed in the bigger part of the system, in order to reduce initial pressures, and consequently water losses as well (ViO Zagreb) 53,090,000 Total price of water supply system opt imization measures 63,700,000 ш Measures to divide the system into DMAs 14.6% Design and construction of DMA shafts with installation of appropriate equipment (incl.
-SCADA system extension) Form permanent or temporary DMAs for the purpose of faster and more efficient identification of leakage, more efficient active leakage control, control of higher quality, and facilitated analyses 223,120,000 ΟΙνΙΑΣ Total price of measures to divide the s ystem into DMAs 223,120,000
+2,920,000 Total price of system data improveme 32,050,000 Development/revision of the conceptual solution with the calibrated mathematical model Revise solutions with regard to the updated states based on Measure I, according to standardized Terms of Reference, and prepare them if they haven't been prepared 10,610,000 II Water supply system optimization measures ation Extension of storage tanks, pumping stations, mains, and other structures to achieve pressure and energy optimization of water supply systems and other structures sure and energy the bigger part of the system in order to reduce initial Total price of water supply system op 63,700,000 111 Measures to divide the system into DMAs 13.5% Design and construction of DMA shafts with installation of appropriate equipment (incl.
+SCADA system extension) Form permanent or temporary DMAs for the purpose of faster and more efficient identification of leakage, more efficient active leakage control, control of higher quality, and facilitated analyses 223,120,000 DIVIAS Total price of measures to divide the system into DMAs 223,120,000 Hydraulic analysis and development of concept to protect the system from water hammers (hydraulic shocks) Hydraulic check of exceeded pressures - water hammers, and preparation of conceptual solutions and design documents to implement optimum measures for protection from water hammers 3,080,000 IV management 3.5% Installation of structures and equipment to protect from water hammers (incl. designing) Installation/Extension of structures and equipment to protect from water hammers, reduction of exceeded pressures, reduction of the frequency of bursts 40,980,000 measures Formation of PMAs - Installation of new hydraulic valves for pressure regulation with additional replacement of the existing spring valves Additional pressure regulation where proven feasible and justified, and replacement of the existing inadequate spring valves in order to reduce unnecessarily high pressures and increased leakage 9,650,000